deebloo/ts-kit/packages/state-container/README.md

 #### Want to use this with NgRx, NGXS or another state management solution?

 GO FOR IT!
 This package exposes a class called AsyncDispatcher which StateContainer extends.
+Use that to create your own state containers.

 ```TS
 import { Store } from '@ngrx/store';